xXJSONDeruloXx/decky-lsfg-vk/README.md

    - Or use the "Launch Option Clipboard" button in the plugin to copy the command
 6. **Launch your game** - frame generation will activate automatically using your plugin configuration

-**Note**: Configuration changes are applied in real-time and will take effect immediately without restarting your game.

 ## Configuration Options

 The plugin provides several configuration options to optimize frame generation for your games: